 Other cities like Melbourne, Ottawa, Detroit and Paris, have since undergone similar changes for their citizens to meet their daily routines and cultural needs within a 15-minute walk or bike ride in an increasingly car- free transit and pedestrianised environment.

-Download your FREE copy of "Design the New Normal II: the future of urban and suburban neighbourhoods in a post-pandemic world" by waiting for the pop up box.
+Download your FREE copy of "Design the New Normal II: the future of urban and suburban neighbourhoods in a post-pandemic world" HERE.
 If you run into any issues, please email firstname.lastname@example.org for your copy.